Pasta: State mandates

 The federal regulations under 21 CFR Part 139 are standards for the products noted, not mandates.
 Following the FDA's standards, a number of states have, at various times, enacted their own statutes that serve as mandates for various forms of macaroni and noodle products that may be produced or sold within their borders.
 Many of these specifically require that the products sold within those states be of the enriched form.
 According to a report released by the Connecticut Office of Legislative Research, when Connecticut's law was adopted in 1972 that mandated certain grain products, including macaroni products, sold within the state to be enriched it joined 38 to 40 other states in adopting the federal standards as mandates.

 USDA school nutrition

 Beyond the FDA's standards and state statutes, the United States Department of Agriculture (USDA), which regulates federal school nutrition programs, broadly requires grain and bread products served under these programs either be enriched or whole grain (see 7 CFR 210.10 (k) (5)).
 This includes macaroni and noodle products that are served as part the category grains/breads requirements within those programs.
 The USDA also allows that enriched macaroni products fortified with protein may be used and counted to meet either a grains/breads or meat/alternative meat requirement, but not as both components within the same meal.

-2025 tariffs

-In November 2025, the U.S. Commerce Department imposed a 92% antidumping duty on pasta produced by 13 Italian companies, including La Molisana, in addition to an existing 15% tariff on European Union imports.
-The combined duties, among the steepest enacted under the Trump administration, prompted major Italian exporters to consider withdrawing their pasta brands from U.S. markets due to high costs.
-The decision has sparked diplomatic tensions between Washington and Rome, with Italy contesting the tariffs as harmful to one of its most iconic industries.